ac2-prod/solomon/README.md

       * Mixture of intuitive and OpenACC/OpenMP-like notations are enabled
       * `AS_INDEPENDENT` (or the correspondences: `ACC_CLAUSE_INDEPENDENT` and `OMP_TARGET_CLAUSE_SIMD`) must be specified at the head of all optional clauses
-      * Incompatible clauses are automatically dropped by Solomon
+      * Solomon automatically drops incompatible clauses
-   * We encourage to adopt combined macros (instead of individual macrose separately) for better conversion between OpenACC and OpenMP target
+   * We encourage the adoption of combined macros (instead of individual macros separately) for better conversion between OpenACC and OpenMP target
      | recommended implementations | corresponding implementation (not recommended) |
      | ---- | ---- |
      | `OFFLOAD(...)` <br> `PRAGMA_ACC_KERNELS_LOOP(...)` <br> `PRAGMA_ACC_PARALLEL_LOOP(...)` | <br> `PRAGMA_ACC_KERNELS(...)
 PRAGMA_ACC_LOOP(...)` <br> `PRAGMA_ACC_PARALLEL(...)
 PRAGMA_ACC_LOOP(...)` |